this drink reduces the risk of diabetics

 • Fatty liver disease is characterized by an accumulation of fat in the liver causing inflammation.
 Left untreated, it can cause liver fibrosis or cirrhosis.

 Caffeine and polyphenols, present in coffee, would help protect the liver.
-According to researchers from the University of Coimbra, consuming this drink could reduce the severity of non-alcoholic fatty liver disease (also called fatty liver disease) in people at risk such as overweight type 2 diabetics.
+According to researchers from the University of Coimbra, consuming this drink might reduce the severity of non-alcoholic fatty liver disease (also called fatty liver disease) in people at risk such as overweight type 2 diabetics.

 Fatty liver disease: caffeine would protect people at risk

-Scientists asked 156 borderline obese participants about their coffee consumption.
+Scientists asked 156 borderline obese participants regarding their coffee consumption.
 98 of them had type 2 diabetes, people with a high risk of developing non-alcoholic fatty liver disease.
 Urine samples were also analyzed to measure caffeine levels and components present.
 This allows, according to the researchers, to have a more certain idea of the number of cups drunk by the person.

 Data shows that volunteers with higher coffee consumption had healthier livers.
 Those with high caffeine levels were less likely to have liver fibrosis.
 Higher levels of coffee components – such as polyphenols – were significantly associated with reduced fatty liver index scores.
 Patients with type 2 diabetes and overweight who regularly drank a “caoua” had less severe forms of fatty liver disease compared to those who did not.